 Some were associated with allowance, others simply mandatory.
 For many kids, and I bet for most of us, they were often an intrusion on other more important things to do.

+How can you tell if your child has a drinking problem?
 By far, the most commonly misused drug among teens is alcohol.
 This makes sense, as alcohol is legally available throughout the United States, it’s heavily advertised and glorified in the media, and frequently used in celebratory activities.
-The effects of alcohol in terms of reducing inhibition are quite real.